Xilinx/Vitis_Libraries/solver/docs/src/guide_L1/kernel/cholesky.rst

        static const int ARCH = SEL_ARCH;
    };

 The default base configuration class is as following.
-If the input datatype is complex or ap_fixed, please refer to **L1/include/hw/cholesky.hpp** for more details.
+If the input datatype is complex or ap_fixed, refer to **L1/include/hw/cholesky.hpp** for more details.

 .. code::